scionproto/scion/doc/dev/design/private-ISDs.rst

 - (P-)ISD - Private or public ISD
 - BR - Border router
 - CS - Control service, the service that performs beaconing and has a path database
-- PS - Path service, the that delivers path segment to endhosts.
-May be identical to CS.
+- E-API - The Endhost API service, that delivers path segment to endhosts.
+  This may be identical to CS.
 - Private AS - A Private AS is part of an P-ISD but not visible from outside their P-ISD.
 Private-ASes cannot have a parent AS outside the P-ISD.
   Every P-ISD must have at least one non-private (public) AS in order to